garvapg782/JobFit-Analyzer/README.md

-# 🚀 JobFit Analyzer - AI-Powered Resume Screening Tool
+# 🚀 JobFit Analyzer - AI-POWERED RESUME SCREENING TOOL

 JobFit Analyzer is a Full-Stack application that parses resumes (PDF/DOCX) and matches them against job descriptions using keyword analysis.
 It provides candidates with an instant compatibility score and identifies missing skills.

 ## 🤜🤛 Project_Structure:-
 ```